f3smiley/Lock-MintdApp/docs/TechnicalArchitecture.md

 The minting and burning process is handled by JavaScript functions which call the respective contract functions.
 These functions are:

-- `lockETH()`: Interacts with the TokenLocker contract to lock tokens and emit an event.
+- `lockETH()`: Interacts with the TokenLocker contract to lock tokens and emit an event on chain 138.
-- `mintTokens()`: Listens for the lock event and mints synthetic tokens.
+- `mintTokens()`: Listens for the lock event on chain 138 and mints synthetic tokens on chain 137.
-- `updateValue()`: Gets the latest price from the Chainlink oracle and updates the synthetic token value.
+- `updateValue()`: Gets the latest price from the Chainlink oracle and other nodes on chain 138, and updates the synthetic token value on chain 137.

 The source code for these functions can be found in the `src/js` directory.